Why Employ an Apprentice?

 Apprenticeships allow you to invest in your business’s future.
 By taking on an apprentice you could develop specialist skills for your business that allow you to keep ahead of new technologies and competitors and this results in:

-- You are responsible for the wages of your apprentices (£3.40 per hour)
+You are responsible for the wages of your apprentices (minimum £4.15 per hour)

-- Allow your apprentices to attend off the job training (day release) at our centre.
+Allow your apprentices 20% of their contracted hour for off the job training, this could be done through attending day release at our training centre.
 If you feel this would be issue, please discuss this with a member of our Apprenticeship Team who will endeavour to meet your needs.

 Can my current staff do an apprenticeship?

 Yes, if you would like to up skill your current workforce, this can be done.
-Existing staff with job roles that match the target Apprenticeship Framework can undertake an Apprenticeship programme.
+Staff with existing job roles that match the target Apprenticeship Standard can undertake an Apprenticeship programme.
 All that is needed is for the employee and employer to sign up to the Apprenticeship programme with us.
-If you would like more information on this, call our team on 01204 677888.

 What happens next?

-If you would like more information about how to take on an apprentice or how to access Apprenticeship training in the Greater Manchester area, please contact our Recruitment Team on 01204 677888 or email email@example.com.
+If you would like more information about how to take on an apprentice or how to access Apprenticeship training, please contact our Recruitment Team on 01204 677888 or email firstname.lastname@example.org.